liutiantian233/CPP-Project/Wrong book/README.md

 - over-rides **all** user provided constructors to use only the synthesized constructor
 - sets the permissions of private data members to public

+# lambda function

+**True**

+- it is a nameless function
+- they are often used in conjunction with STL algorithms
+- they have a capture list